aterga/ic-monitoring-benchmark/README.md

 | Offline production                           | 13                     | 3.5                       |
 | Online production (preparation + monitoring) | 2+8                    | 2+3                       |

-Note: offline and online experiments produce outputs in disjoint directories and thus can be started concurrently (assuming that the user's system has enough resources).
+Note: The offline and online experiments produce outputs in disjoint directories and thus can be started concurrently (assuming that the user's system has enough resources).
 Therefore, it should be possible to reproduce the full experiments within 13 hours, and the reduced set of experiments within 5 hours.

 ### Preparation

-1. Download the artifact archive (https://doi.org/10.5281/zenodo.7340850).
-2. Unpack the archive on the system that should run the experiments.
-3. Open a shell and change the working directory to the location that now contains the archive's content.
+1. Open a shell on the system that should run the experiments and change the working directory to a location that has enough free disk space as indicated above in the requirements.
 We assume that a Bash shell under Linux is used.
-If you do not use Bash, you might need to adjust the commands.
+   If you do not use Bash, you might need to adjust the commands below.
+2. Execute the commands

+        mkdir ic-monitoring-benchmark
+        cd ic-monitoring-benchmark

+   to create and change into a new folder that will hold the artifact (the folder must not exist yet).
+3. Download the artifact archive <https://doi.org/10.5281/zenodo.7340850> and put the archive under the name `ic-monitoring-benchmark.zip` into the folder that you have just created.
+4. Unpack the archive using the command `unzip ic-monitoring-benchmark.zip`.
-4. Execute the command `docker load -i ic-monitoring-benchmark.tar` to import the docker image.
+5. Execute the command `docker load -i ic-monitoring-benchmark.tar` to import the docker image.
-5. Execute the command ```docker run -itv `pwd`:/work ic-monitoring-benchmark``` to start the container, mounting the current working directory.
+6. Execute the command

+        docker run -itv `pwd`:/work localhost/ic-monitoring-benchmark

+   to start the container, mounting the current working directory.
+Note that pwd must be enclosed in backticks.
+If the command fails with an error, try

+        docker run -itv `pwd`:/work localhost/ic-monitoring-benchmark

+   instead.

 You are now in a Bash session running in the container. **All commands in the following sections must be executed within the container.** You can leave the